 Is It Illegal to Make Employees Work Off the Clock?

-By Canaan Suitt, J.D. | Last updated on June 26, 2025 Featuring practical insights from contributing attorney Eric B. KingsleyIt’s almost the end of the workday, and your employer has just asked you to redo a project.
+By Canaan Suitt, J.D. | Reviewed by John Devendorf, Esq. | Last updated on December 4, 2025 Featuring practical insights from contributing attorney Eric B. KingsleyIt is almost the end of the workday, and your employer has just asked you to redo a project.
 The deadline is in a couple of days.
-Instead of redoing the project tomorrow during work hours, you decide to stay late and wrap it up.
-You won’t get paid for this work, but at least the project will be done, and you won’t have to worry about it.
+You decide to stay late and wrap it up.
+You won’t get paid for this work, but at least the project will be over.

 What Is Working Off the Clock?

-- Unpaid post-shift work.
-Restaurant clean-up, returning equipment, breaking down a worksite, or taking extra time to wrap up a project you didn’t complete during the work day.
+- Unpaid post-shift work: Restaurant clean-up, returning equipment, breaking down a worksite, or taking extra time to wrap up a project you didn’t complete during the workday.

-- Unpaid administrative work.
-Completing or filing paperwork after the end of the day, returning phone calls, or reviewing patient charts.
+- Unpaid administrative work: Completing or filing paperwork after the end of the day, returning phone calls, or reviewing patient charts.

-- Unpaid co-worker assistance.
-When you’re already off the clock but help a colleague finish their project or task
+- Unpaid co-worker assistance: When you’re already off the clock, but help a colleague finish their project or task.

 Pay and Overtime Requirements